-Register with CTEC
+Complete Your Registration with CTEC

-Note: CTEC Uses a “fiscal year” of November 1 – October 31
+Note: CTEC Uses a “Fiscal Year” of November 1 – October 31

 In our opinion, you should be taking the 20 hour CTEC course anyways, so that you have all the most recent tax updates.
 Nevertheless, we do want to be clear that if you register before October 31, you’ll need to renew your registration by October 31.
 Whereas if you wait to register until November 1, your registration will be good until October 31 of the following year.

 If you want to verify any of these rules with CTEC itself, please visit www.ctec.org and you’ll see their contact info there.

 If You Plan to Work Self-Employed, Get Your EFIN